 Our approach to conservation is real and practical.
-We don’t believe in boasting about meaningless gestures in an attempt to justify calling ourselves an eco-resort.
-We would prefer not to be referred to as an eco-resort because it is probably impossible to have zero negative impact having a resort on a small island.
-What we do hope is that the projects we run will more than compensate for that impact.
+We do not believe in boasting about small gestures in an attempt to justify calling ourselves an eco-inspired resort.
+We actually prefer not to be referred to as an eco-resort as it is almost impossible to run a resort with zero negative impact on such a small remote island.
+What we do hope, is that the projects we run will more than compensate for that impact.

 At Barefoot Kuata we have singled out a number of projects that we firmly believe will benefit the environment and local communities.
-The health of the coral reefs surrounding the Yasawa Islands is paramount to the future well-being of the Yasawan people.
+The health of the coral reefs surrounding the Yasawa Islands is of paramount importance to the future well-being of the Yasawa people.
 For generations they have survived primarily from using coral reefs as a food source.
-Now in the modern age, as they look to improve their lives, the main source of income is tourism.
-A key ingredient to encouraging tourism is healthy coral reefs.
+Now in the modern age, as they look to improve their lives, the main source of income is tourism – and a key ingredient to encouraging tourism is healthy coral reefs.